prof. dr. C.W. Bosch

 For current research projects, see Projects

 I was trained at Rijksuniversiteit Groningen as a historian and specialised in gender history and gender studies.
 Important objects of inquiry were from the beginning the historical study of science and gender, and the history of (international) feminism.
-Besides that I have always engaged myself with the theoretical reflection on the practice of (gender) history, especially with life writing: letters, diaries and (auto)biography.
-I have just finished a project to annotate and edit the diary of Frederike van Uildriks (1854-1919).
-She was a ‘new woman’ (from Groningen), who transformed from a dutiful daughter and teacher into a radical publicist and a populariser of science.
+Besides that I have always engaged myself with theoretical reflections on the practice of (gender) history.

 My current research interest focuses on two lines of inquiry: 1) the uses (or politics) of biography in the historical culture of the sciences, combining theoretical approaches to the ‘scientific persona’, mass media representations of scientists and narrative plots in popular and academic biography; 2) women as mediators and agents of change towards individualized society in the twentieth-century.
 Here concepts such as ‘informal power’, ‘cultural mediation’ and the relation between the personal and the public as mediated through a 'public persona', are used to study women’s lives and women’s organizations in relation to (male) politics, science and society.

 In 1994 I earned a doctorate (cum laude) at the Erasmus University Rotterdam with an investigation of the history of women in Dutch academia: Het geslacht van de wetenschap.
-Vrouwen en hoger onderwijs in Nederland, 1878-1948 / The gender of science: women and higher education in the Netherlands (Amsterdam: SUA).
+Vrouwen en hoger onderwijs in Nederland, 1878-1948 / The gender of science: women and higher education in the Netherlands (Amsterdam: SUA) on the basis of discourse analysis.
 The focus in this research is on the continuous, but always contextually different and changing discourse on meanings of women, gender and science and the effect of this on women’s personal lives and their careers in science.

 Since 1996, when I accepted a position as a gender policy officer at the University Maastricht, I have simultaneously been engaged in (historical and contemporary) research and policy-related studies in the field of women, gender and science for organisations as diverse as the Advisory Council for Science and Technology Policy AWT), the Dutch Organisation for Research (NWO), and the National Forum of Equal Opportunities Officers (LOEKWO).
 I continued this focus after the foundation of the Centre for Gender and Diversity, where I started to work as associate professor in 1998.
 In 2000 I took part in the international expert group Women and Science of the European Technology Assessment Network (ETAN group) to write the European Commission’s report Science Policies in the European Union: Promoting Excellence through Mainstreaming gender Equality.